-Two types of spatial distributions of rural populations are considered, the concentration of rural populations on less favoured agricultural land (LFAL), and their concentration in less favoured agricultural areas (LFAA).
-As shown in Figure 1, these two land classifications are related (Pender and Hazell, 2000).
-LFAL is defined as susceptible to low productivity and degradation, because its agricultural potential is constrained biophysically by terrain, poor soil quality or limited rainfall (box A and B in Figure 1).
-LFAA includes LFAL plus favourable agricultural land that is remote; i. e., it has high agricultural potential but is located in an area with limited access to infrastructure and markets (box D).
-Thus, in Figure 1, LFAA are the shaded grey boxes A, B, and D. Of these areas, the most critical may be LFAL that is also remote due to poor access to infrastructure and markets (box B).
+2. Rural Populations on Less Favored Agricultural Land and Areas agricultural potential is constrained biophysically by terrain, poor soil quality or limited rainfall (box A and B in Figure 1).
+Less favored agricultural areas include less favored agricultural land plus favorable agricultural land that is remote; i.e., it has high agricultural potential but is located in an area with limited access to infrastructure and markets (box D).
+Thus, in Figure 1, less favored agricultural areas are the shaded grey boxes A, B, and D. Of these areas, the most critical may be less favored agricultural land that is also remote due to poor access to infrastructure and markets (box B).